Project Role: Team Founder/Lead

 Motor Classes Manufactured: J, K, L, M

-Motor Cases Used: COTS Threaded/Snap-Ring and Experimental CFRP
+Motor Cases Used: COTS Aluminum and Custom CFRP

 Special Thanks: ASU SDR Solids (Michael S, Krushna V, Lena B, Nate Y), Alexander Patrus of Castelion Corporation

 In 2024, I hit a limit in how fast I could reasonably send a 2" diameter rocket using commercial casings and propellants.
 Coincident with this, I started to get deeper and deeper into the propulsion side of rocketry, and naturally, these paths crossed.
 I set out to restart ASU's capability to design, manufacture, and fire experimental solid rocket motors, with performance matching or exceeding commercial offerings, flexible grain geometries, and the capability to make high L:D motors for especially fast flights.
 In just 3 months, the scrappy team I gathered developed a formula, conducted test mixes, and executed 9 successful hotfires, qualifying the propellant for flight motors in under 1 semester of work.
-Fast forward to January of 2025, and our first M-class test (pictured left) was completed, and qualified for flight.
+Fast forward to January 2025, and over 20 motors, on 7 different propellants including high performance and colored variants, with several including flight tests with accelerations above 70G and speeds exceeding Mach 3.

 Throughout all parts of the process of bringing up a propellant, it was important to keep in mind the end goals and priorities for the propellant.
 I set forth the requirements for delivered motors and the propellant to be in the range of 225+s Isp, be capable of being flown in ~15:1 L:D ratio motors with relatively high (85%+) volume loading, not contain exotic precursors or materials not readily available to hobbyists, and to have a pourable process to reduce processing variations and inconsistencies.
-This all led to this propellant formula (only the high-performance variant is shown, although a cooler-burning 82% solids variant is also qualified).
+This all led to this propellant formula (although several others have been developed and fired in the process of developing this specific formulation).

-To achieve a high solids loading mixture with pourable characteristics, a bimodal 350-90 micron mixture was used to reduce the amount of particles of one size in the propellant.
+To achieve a high solids loading mixture with pourable characteristics, a bimodal 400-90 micron mixture was used to reduce the amount of particles of one size in the propellant.
 A healthy dosage of magnalium was added, in order to ease aluminum combustion in small motors (~2" diameter).
-Ammonium chloride was used as a low-cost burn rate suppressant, bringing the burn rate down to ~0.3 in/s @ 1ksi.

 Propellant Parameters: